metal3-io/metal3-docs/design/how-ironic-works.md

 ## How ironic controls hardware

-Ironic is largely designed around the ability to issue commands to a remote Baseboard Management Controller (BMC) in order to assert the desired next boot device and control system power state.
+Ironic is largely designed around the ability to issue commands to a remote Baseboard Management Controller (BMC) in order to control the desired next boot device and the system power state.

-BMCs are also not required, however lacking BMC functionality, then power and potential boot mode changes need to be performed by an external entity such as a human or a network attached power distribution unit.
+Without BMC functionality, the power and potential boot mode changes need to be performed by an external entity such as a human or a network attached power distribution unit.

-- Access to the BMC can be via a routed IP network, however this may be less desirable from a security standpoint.

-- Some vendor driver interfaces may expect to assert configuration to a BMC where the BMC is expected to reach controller resources or hosted services.
-  Mainly this should be expected when virtual media is in use, which means some sort of dedicated BMC network access becomes desirable, as long as the connectivity matches the failure domain of the machines upon which ironic will be executing.

 ## How ironic boots hardware

-Typically harware is booted utilizing PXE.
-In the most ideal scenario this would be a hybrid PXE/iPXE configuration such that the deployment ramdisk for ironic is able to be quickly and efficently transferred to the baremetal machine.
+Typically nodes are booted utilizing PXE.
+In the most ideal scenario this would be a hybrid PXE/iPXE configuration such that the deployment ramdisk for ironic is able to be quickly and efficently transferred to the node.

-In order to assert this configuration at boot time, a dedicated DHCP server on semi-dedicated "provisioning" network should be leveraged.
+In order to assert this configuration at boot time, a dedicated DHCP server on a semi-dedicated "provisioning" network should be leveraged.
 This network may be reused by other services and systems, but can also be leveraged in the case of hardware discovery.
-The most important factor is that this network does not have an external DHCP server attached.
+The most important factor is that this network does not have a second DHCP server attached.

 In the use case in which Ironic was developed, it would manage the DHCP server configuration.
 In this use case, we would rely upon a static